dlowe/death/README.markdown

  see if it works with toledo/layer.c, or windows x11

 obfuscations TODO:
- rearrange state enum so that state_playing() can be modulus use a temporary member of the game struct instead of return values for neighbors rearrange event handler to be a single expression
+ use a temporary member of the game struct instead of return values for neighbors rearrange event handler to be a single expression

-shrinking TODO:
- compact representation of the sprites compact representation of splashes

 bugs:
  hard-coded green color